 Eight weeks ago I gave birth to my second child.
 I have recently exited my fourth trimester and am living that postpartum realness.
 You know what I’m talking about…the unshowered, spit-up stained, chocolate-covered almonds for dinner, sleep-deprived life.

 If you’ve been pregnant you know that being pregnant and recovering postpartum can be physically, mentally, and emotionally challenging.
-I wanted to write about how my relationship with how I view my body has changed from my first pregnancy to my second.
-I also wanted to share some tools I’ve implemented this time around to make the relationship to my body a more loving one.
+I wanted to write about how my view of my body has changed from my first pregnancy to my second.
+I also wanted to share some tools I’ve implemented this time to make the relationship with my body a more loving one.

 After my first pregnancy, I remember hating the changes that my body had gone through.
 I was mentally fighting, being postpartum, and spent most of those first few months just wishing it away and trying to push myself too hard.
-To give you an example I remember doing a wall handstand and feeling like my uterus dropped into my lungs… I am a very active person and working out is a key component to my feelings of overall health and mental wellness.
-I thought and hoped that getting back to fitness quickly would allow me to skip over the challenges of those first hard months.
+To give you an example I remember doing a wall handstand and feeling like my uterus dropped into my lungs… I’m a very active person.
+Working out is a key component to my feelings of overall health and mental wellness.
+Getting back to fitness quickly was what I thought would allow me to skip over the challenges of those first hard months.
 I learned quickly that you can’t rush healing, and when I look back on that time I wish I had been able to soak in the slowness a little more.

 This time around I’m trying to embrace what I think of as the “slow and soft” period that is the fourth trimester.
 This doesn’t mean I’m not battling those inner voices that are telling me to “get back out there”.
 I went on a long walk just over a week after my daughter was born and my body let me know that we were not ready for that yet.
 My body is different, things have stretched, shifted, and expanded.
 When I catch myself becoming critical of these changes I try to shift to a place of acceptance.
 My body is doing exactly what it’s supposed to be doing right now.
 I look forward to safely returning to my intense workouts one day, but I’m also doing the work to ensure that I don’t rush through my slow and soft season.